Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: Effectiveness of various MscaleDNN settings

 \section{Effectiveness of various MscaleDNN settings}

-In this section, we will show that MscaleDNNs outperform normal fully-connected DNNs (indicated by ``normal" in the numerical results) in various settings, that is, the loss function of MscaleDNN decays faster to smaller values than that of normal fully-connected DNNs.
+In this section, we will show that MscaleDNNs outperform normal fully-connected DNNs (indicated by ``normal" in the numerical results) in various settings, namely, the loss function of MscaleDNN decays faster to smaller values than that of normal fully-connected DNNs.It will also reflect smaller errors for the solutions for the MscaleDNN.
 First, we will carry out two test problems.
-Second, we will demonstrate that compact supported activation functions of $\sReLU(x)$ and $\phi(x)$ are much better than the common used $\ReLU(x)$.
+Second, we will demonstrate that compact supported activation functions of $\sReLU(x)$ and $\phi(x)$ are much better than the commonly used $\ReLU(x)$.
 Third, we use activation functions $\phi(x)$ to show MscaleDNN structures are better than normal fully connected one.
-Finally, we examine the difference of different scale selections.
+Finally, we examine the effects of various scale selections.